 Remember, if you have multiple cards, you can combine points to the card account that gets you the most value.

 2. Citi ThankYou

 When you have the Citi Prestige® Card, you can redeem points at a rate of 1.6 cents each for American Airlines flights when you book through the Citi ThankYou Portal.
 And 1.33 cents each on other airlines.

 Note: After July 23, 2017, the rate changes to 1.25 cents per point for all airlines.

 And you’ll get 1.25 cents per point with the Citi ThankYou® Premier Card.

 3. AMEX Membership Rewards

-Folks with The Enhanced Business Platinum® Card from American Express OPEN can use Pay With Points to get some of their points back on any flight with their selected airline through the AMEX travel portal.
+Folks with The Business Platinum® Card from American Express OPEN can use Pay With Points to get some of their points back on any flight with their selected airline through the AMEX travel portal.

 And the perk works for Business or First Class tickets on ANY airline booked through the portal.

 I’ve written how this is the best way to book JetBlue Mint Business Class airfare.